-David Sousa, Upper School Historical Perspectives Instructor
+David Sousa, Upper School Historical Perspectives Instructor and Dean of Students

 David holds a Bachelor's degree in history with a concentration in education from Rhode Island College.
 In addition to classroom teaching, David also has administrative and educator mentoring experience.
 David truly loves teaching history and being part of the TAPA Ensemble.
 He strives to make it fun and interesting for all of his students by using a wide variety of creative instructional strategies and incorporating the arts whenever possible.
 When not in school he enjoys spending time with his family, learning more about historical events, being a Freemason, playing drums and doing construction projects around the house.

-Mike McGuigan, Lower School Historical Perspectives Instructor and Lead Teacher
+Mike McGuigan, Lower School Ethnic Studies Instructor

 Michael McGuigan (Mr. Mike) teaches lower school Historical Perspectives at TAPA.
 Mike has an MAT from Brown University and an MA in Philosophical Theology from Andover Newton.
 He wrote his thesis on Nietzsche's Philosophy of History.
 In 2009, Mike co-wrote with Dr. Jeff Fifield, The Beauty of the Experience: AI Principles in Action, published in the AI Practitioner.
 Prior to joining the TAPA ensemble, Mike served for ten years as a teacher in Mexico, the Dominican Republic, and Guatemala.
 During his time overseas he taught high school British Literature, high school World History, Middle school Humanities, and an International Baccalaureate Theory of Knowledge class.
 Mike has directed over 13 middle and high school plays and, early in life, worked painting murals in schools, hospitals, and public buildings.
 When not teaching Mike enjoys rock and ice climbing, mountaineering, and being with his family.